-In the Industrial Manufacturing Technician program, students will acquire the skills necessary to work in an entry level position in the manufacturing and fabrication industry.
-Students will become acquainted with basic welding and fabrication methods, blueprint reading, safe machining practices, lathe and milling machine operations, CNC operations and setup machinery, general machinery, and CNC machinery as well as metal and composite fabrication and repair.
-In addition to these the student will receive training in new emerging fields such as prototyping parts/components, and injection molding.
+The Industrial Manufacturing Technician program provides students the opportunity to gain the skills necessary for entry level positions in the manufacturing and fabrication industry.
+Areas of study include basic welding and fabrication methods, blueprint reading, safe machining practices, lathe and milling machine operations, CNC operations and setup machinery, general machinery, and CNC machinery as well as metal and composite fabrication and repair.
+Additionally, students will have the opportunity to learn skills focusing on prototyping parts and component, along with injection molding.